KarolinaGa/How_to_Start_a_Podcast/The Blue Yeti.md

 # Blue Yeti Microphone
 ---

 The Blue Yeti is one of the most popular microphones among podcasters and content creators.
+It is popular because it offers high-quality audio recording and multiple pickup patterns, which are ideal for different podcasting scenarios.
+Its ease of use with a plug-and-play USB setup, combined with its affordability makes it an accessible and reliable choice.

 Here are some of its advantages and disadvantages: